ramanv0/CapitalGuard/README.md

     - CapitalGuard uses the `/everything` endpoint––endpoint (a)––in order to find news articles that mention the ticker symbol of the stock that the user is interested in buying and wants to receive advice for.
 To learn more about the request parameters and JSON response object of the `/everything` endpoint, you can read [this](https://newsapi.org/docs/endpoints/everything).
   - To authenticate the News API in CapitalGuard, in the `getNewsSentiment` method in AdviceActivity.java, you need to set the `apiKey` constructor argument of the instantiated `NewsApiClient` object called `newsApiClient` to your News API key.
   - To make requests and receive responses from the News API, you need to install the News API Java client library (SDK), which allows CapitalGuard to use the News API without having to make HTTP requests directly.
-    - The News API Java client library was installed in CapitalGuard by:
+    - The News API Java client library was installed in CapitalGuard by adding:
-      1. Adding the below JitPack repository to the project's root build.gradle file:
+      1. The below JitPack repository to the project's root build.gradle file:
          ```
          allprojects {
            repositories {